Linear Regression: Multiple Regression Theory and Python Implementation (From Scratch & scikit-learn)

 \end{align*}

-In the above, we used three explanatory variables as an example, but more generally, we consider $p$ explanatory variables $x_1, x_2, \dots, x_p$ and an objective function $y$.
+In the example above, we used 3 explanatory variables, but let’s consider a more general case with $p$ explanatory variables $x_1, x_2, \dots, x_p$ and a target variable $y$.

-The objective is to construct a model linking the objective variable $y$ with the explanatory variables $x_1, x_2, \dots, x_p$.
-We assume that the structure of this phenomenon is linear based on trends in the data and a priori findings.
+Our goal is to construct a model that links the target variable $y$ with the explanatory variables $x_1, x_2, \dots, x_p$.
+Here, based on data trends or prior knowledge, we assume that the structure of this phenomenon is linear.

-That is, the relationship between the objective and explanatory variables can be expressed by a linear equation.
+That is, we assume the relationship between the target variable and the explanatory variables can be expressed by the linear equation:

 \begin{align*}